 How Scholarships Are Awarded

-Coaches review tumbling ability, stunt skills, teamwork, and grades when choosing scholarship athletes.
+Coaches typically review tumbling ability, stunt skills, teamwork, and grades when choosing scholarship athletes.
+Returning scholarship amounts can change from year to year based on performance and roster needs.

 How College Cheer Recruiting Works

-Athletes may send highlight videos to coaches or attend cheer camps where skills are evaluated.
-You can learn how to contact a college coach effectively with our guide to writing an email to a college coach.
+Athletes typically send highlight videos to coaches or attend evaluation camps run by UCA, NCA, and individual programs, where skills are assessed directly.
+Our College Sports Recruiting guide covers the broader recruiting process, and you can learn how to reach out effectively with our guide to writing an email to a college coach.

 Typical Skills Coaches Look For